Sivothajan/weather-man/codebase/iot-firmware/weather-station/deprecated/how-it-works.md

 # Weather Station: How It Works

-This document provides a detailed explanation of how the Arduino Weather Station system operates, from sensor data acquisition to cloud API integration.
+This document provides a detailed step-by-step explanation of how the Arduino Weather Station system operates, from sensor data acquisition to cloud API integration.

 ## System Overview

-The weather station is a sophisticated IoT device built using an Arduino Mega 2560 and NodeMCU that:
+The weather station is an Arduino-based IoT device that:

 - Collects environmental data (temperature, humidity, soil moisture, rain, fire detection)
-- Displays information on an OLED display
+- Displays information on an LCD screen
 - Logs data to an SD card
-- Transmits data to a cloud API via WiFi
+- Transmits data to a cloud API

-## Hardware Components

-- Arduino Mega 2560 (Main controller)
-- NodeMCU V3 (WiFi communication)
-- DHT11 Temperature & Humidity Sensor
-- Soil Moisture Sensor
-- Rain Sensor
-- Fire Detection Sensor
-- SSD1306 OLED Display
-- SD Card Module

-## Pin Configuration

-- DHT11: Pin 2
-- Soil Moisture: Pin A0
-- Rain Sensor: Pin A1
-- Fire Sensor: Pin 6
-- SD Card CS: Pin 10
-- OLED Display: I2C (SDA/SCL)
-- NodeMCU Communication: Serial1 (Mega) to D6/D5 (NodeMCU)

 ## Hardware Architecture